hugheylab/simphony/readme.md

 ## Installation

 First add the hugheylab repository to your repos.
-There are a couple ways to do this.
+There are multiple ways to do this.

 If you use RStudio, go to Tools -> Global Options... -> Packages -> Add... (under Secondary repositories), then enter the following values.